Electrical resistance and conductance: Conductors and resistors

 Substances in which electricity can flow are called conductors.
 A piece of conducting material of a particular resistance meant for use in a circuit is called a resistor.
 Conductors are made of high-conductivity materials such as metals, in particular copper and aluminium.
 Resistors, on the other hand, are made of a wide variety of materials depending on factors such as the desired resistance, amount of energy that it needs to dissipate, precision, and costs.

 Ohm's law

 For many materials, the current I through the material is proportional to the voltage V applied across it:

 over a wide range of voltages and currents.
 Therefore, the resistance and conductance of objects or electronic components made of these materials is constant.
 This relationship is called Ohm's law, and materials which obey it are called ohmic materials.
 Examples of ohmic components are wires and resistors.
 The current–voltage graph of an ohmic device consists of a straight line through the origin with positive slope.

 Other components and materials used in electronics do not obey Ohm's law; the current is not proportional to the voltage, so the resistance varies with the voltage and current through them.
 These are called nonlinear or non-ohmic.
 Examples include diodes and fluorescent lamps.
-The current-voltage curve of a nonohmic device is a curved line.